The Heyday of the Hatpin | November 25th, 2014

 Popular cloche hat as worn by silent film star Vilma Banky, 1927

-Hats in a much wider variety of styles were back in fashion in the 1930s.
+Hats in a much wider variety of styles were back in fashion during the 1930s.
 World War II started in 1939 and women took over the jobs men had before they went off to war working in aircraft plants, factories, and shipyards.
 Hats were generally practical, often knitted by hand and worn to keep warm.

 If a hat was needed immediately, women tied headscarves into an instant hat.
 The wearing of elaborate, decorative hats quickly fell out of fashion and the need for hatpins was no more.